Okeoma/NLP-Product/README.md

 - Clone or download the repository into your system.
 - Navigate or cd into the folder containing the Jupyter notebook files 'notebook_files' in command prompt or terminal.
 - Install the required libraries needed for the application if they are not already installed (See libraries section.
-- Run the command: `jupyter notebook` or python `python -m notebook` to open the notebook in the browser.
+- Run the command: `jupyter notebook` or enter `python -m notebook` to open the notebook in the browser.
 Select the jupyter file to see the program and to start running the application 'CETM46_NLP_tasks_with_Transformers.ipynb', 'CETM46_text_classification_bert.ipynb' and 'CETM46_text_classification_distilbert.ipynb'.

 ## Libraries
 **Install the following libraries from the command prompt/terminal if not already installed or directly from the jupyter notebook cells:**